joined/units3-mobile-app/README.md

 Go to [https://build.phonegap.com](PhoneGap Build website) and create an account.

-The first time use `grunt compress` to create a compressed archive (`app.zip`) and upload it to PhoneGap build website creating a new app.
+The first time use `grunt mkzip` to create a compressed archive (`app.zip`) and upload it to PhoneGap build website creating a new app.

 Then you can take the App ID and put it into `phonegap-build.yaml` together with your email (see the sample for the format).